Kinovea/kinovea-docs/source/measurement/time.rst

 To measure the time elapsed between two points of the video follow these steps:

 * Add a stopwatch object to the video.
-* Move to the start of the interval, right click the stopwatch object and choose "Start the stopwatch".
+* Move to the start of the interval, right click the stopwatch object and choose :menuselection:`Start the stopwatch`.
-* Move to the end of the interval, right click the stopwatch object and choose "Stop the stopwatch".
+* Move to the end of the interval, right click the stopwatch object and choose :menuselection:`Stop the stopwatch`.

 .. image:: /images/measurement/stopwatch.png